Vladimir Shalaev: Random composites

 Shalaev made pioneering contributions to the area of random optical media, including fractal and percolation composites.
 He predicted the highly localized optical modes -'hot spots' - for fractals and percolating films which were later experimentally demonstrated by Shalaev in collaboration with the Moskovits and Boccara groups.
 Furthermore, he showed that the hot spots in fractal and percolation random composites are related to localization of surface plasmons.^{−} These localized surface plasmon modes in random systems are sometimes referred to as Shalaev's "hot spots": see e.g. This research on random composites stemmed from the early studies on fractals performed by Shalaev in collaboration with M. I. Stockman; a theory of random metal-dielectric films was worked out in collaboration with A. K. Sarychev.
 Shalaev also developed fundamental theories of surface-enhanced Raman scattering (SERS) and strongly-enhanced optical nonlinearities in fractals and percolation systems and led experimental studies aimed to verify the developed theories.^{−} Shalaev also predicted that nonlinear phenomena in random systems can be enhanced not only because of the high local fields in hot spots but also due to the rapid, nanoscale spatial variation of these fields in the vicinity of hot spots, which serves as a source of additional momentum and thus enables indirect electronic transitions.

-Shalaev’s contributions to the optics and plasmonics of random media^{−} helped to transform those concepts into the area of optical metamaterials.^{−}^{−} Owing to the theory and experimental approaches developed in the area of random composites, optical metamaterials have quickly become a mature research field surprisingly rich in new physics.
+Shalaev’s contributions to the optics and plasmonics of random media^{−} helped transform those concepts into the area of optical metamaterials.^{−}^{−} Owing to the theory and experimental approaches developed in the area of random composites, optical metamaterials have become a mature research field rich in new physics.
 Shalaev’s impact on the development of both fields is in identifying the strong synergy and close connection between these two frontier fields of optics that unlock an entirely new set of physical properties.